UBC-MDS/textfeatureinfo/README.md

 ## Usage

-In order to install the package at this point, please go through the following steps at your terminal:
+In order to use the package please go through the following steps:

 1. Create a new conda environment: